desktop/desktop/docs/technical/adding-tests.md

-# Adding Tests to the project
+# Adding tests to the project

 This document explains a bit about our testing infrastructure, and how you can contribute tests to go with changes to the codebase.